 More Awareness of 'Reducing' and 'Reusing'

-Technology is a given part of our students’ worlds since they were born.
-In itself, technology can be a solution to problems of waste in schools, as digitizing records, documents and communication saves paper.
+Technology has been a given part of our students’ worlds since they were born.
+In itself, technology can be a solution to problems of waste in schools, as digitizing records, documents, and communication saves paper.
 However, as technology constantly develops and changes, we are then left with another problem, that of electronic waste.
-Toxic components make electronics environmental hazards if thrown away, and proper recycling facilities are inconvenient and sometimes costly.
+Toxic components make electronics environmentally hazardous if thrown away, and proper recycling facilities are inconvenient and sometimes costly.
 Staff and students at our school believe that recycling options for electronic devices and batteries need to be more convenient.
 By creating a drop-off location for these items in the school, students are made aware of the need to recycle these devices, and families can conveniently dispose of them as needed.
-We have partnered with a recycling facility that picks up the various electronic items and recycles 100 percent of the devices into new products.
+We have partnered with a recycling facility that picks up various electronic items and recycles 100 percent of the devices into new products.

 Star Academy students made lanterns from used glass jars and tissue paper for Earth Hour.